The Multivariate Bernoulli detector: Change point estimation in discrete survival analysis: Model

 \subsection{Posterior computation using local-global MCMC}

 To devise an MCMC scheme to perform posterior inference, we exploit the representation of the likelihood in \eqref{eq:likelihood} as a multinomial logistic regression \citep{tutz2016modeling}, using a data augmentation trick.
 This results in the availability of conjugate updates, leading to more efficient mixing and preventing, at the same time, large changes in the configuration of change points, resulting in more effective local moves.
 The latent variables associated with the data augmentation are highly correlated with the change points, and, as such, it is difficult to explore the change points space conditionally on the latent variables.
 To counterbalance this drawback, we also devise global moves of change points conditionally on the observed data.
 Such moves are based on ideas from the Bayesian nonparametric literature \citep{Dahl2005,Martinez2014,Creswell2020}.
+Finally, from the MCMC output, we can derive Bayes factors to test for the presence of change points, using the Savage-Dickey ratio \citep{Dickey1971,Verdinelli1995} (see Web Appendix~\ref{ap:BF} for details).

 We refer to the resulting hybrid algorithm as ``local-global MCMC'' borrowing the terminology from \citet{Samsonov2022}.
 Here, we provide a brief explanation of our MCMC strategy in relation to previous work.
 Web Appendix~\ref{ap:mcmc} details the algorithm.